Nikki DuBose

-Nikki DuBose is an American model, actress, and host.
+Nikki DuBose (born Tara Nicole DuBose; March 21, 1985) is an American model, actress, and host.
 She is also a mental health advocate, ambassador, and founder of Live ED Free, an eating disorder recovery coaching service.

-Early Life and Education
+Early life and education

 DuBose was born in Charleston, South Carolina.
 DuBose holds a B.A. in psychology from California Southern University and is currently studying for a doctorate degree in psychology at Meridian University.

 Career

 DuBose started out in modeling and has been photographed for magazines such as Maxim, Vogue, Vanity Fair, and Glamour.

 In an interview with People, DuBose disclosed that she was raped and sexually harassed during her time in the modeling industry, which "exacerbated" her eating disorders.

 DuBose has appeared on CBS LA to talk about her recovery from mental health problems and how the unregulated modeling industry may have caused her problems.
 She has also spoken about her experiences on television programs such as The T.D.
 Jakes Show and The Doctors.

 DuBose released her first publication in 2016.
 Titled Washed Away: From Darkness to Light, the memoir outlined her experiences within the modeling industry and the impact this had on her mental health.

 In 2016, DuBose lent her support for a Californian bill which aimed to ban the use of anorexic models.

 On January 4, 2017, the New York Daily News and Times Union profiled her advocacy with Senator Brad Hoylman as she pushed for the Omnibus Child Victims Act (S809) at the New York State Capitol, which will "make it easier for survivors to seek legal recourse."

 DuBose was also one of 35 models who signed an open letter to the fashion industry urging the prioritization of health and criticizing the industry’s promotion of extreme thinness.
 The letter was published shortly before New York Fashion Week 2017.